 By default, the Tooltip will show and hide when hovering in and out.
 You can stop the show and hide triggers and make the Tooltip visible always.

 You can show tooltips on hover, click, touch, and focus of any element.

 The ASP.NET Tooltip is shipped with several built-in themes such as material, bootstrap, fabric (office 365), and high contrast.
 Users can customize any one of these built-in themes or create new themes to achieve their own desired look and feel.
 It is achieved either by simply overriding SASS variables or using our Theme Studio application with ease.

 The Tooltip responds to screen size and adapts its contents to fit any touch device.
 It recognizes touch gestures, displays the message when performing touch and hold action.
 This provides the best user experience for touch devices such as phones, tablets, and desktops.

-The tooltip shows and hides animations that are completely customizable.
+The ASP.NET tooltip shows and hides animations that are completely customizable.
 You can include animation effect, duration, and delay.
 You can also control transition effects at the application level.

 Fully supports WAI-ARIA accessibility to make it accessible to screen readers and assistive devices.

 Based on the WCAG 2.0 standard, UI element visuals such as foreground color, background color, line spacing, text, and images are designed.

 Follows WAI-ARIA best practices for implementing keyboard interaction.